Nirmal Selvamony: Legacy

-Tamil Nadu-born American writer Subramanian Shankar describes the nature of Selvamony's work as "unorthodox", adding that "It moves in many different directions...A running theme in his [Selvamony's] work is this desire to really think about industrialism, urbanism, modernity, the state society [etc.,]".
+Tamil Nadu-born American writer Subramanian Shankar described the nature of Selvamony's work as "unorthodox", adding that "It moves in many different directions...A running theme in his [Selvamony's] work is this desire to really think about industrialism, urbanism, modernity, the state society [etc.,]".

-Feminist activist V. Geetha says "He (Selvamony) introduced to us [her classmates] the traditions of thoughts unknown to us - especially cultural and philosophical traditions related to religion".
+Feminist activist V. Geetha said "He (Selvamony) introduced to us [her classmates] the traditions of thoughts unknown to us - especially cultural and philosophical traditions related to religion".

+Family

+Selvamony's wife Ruckmani is a Reader in Pharmacology at Chengalpattu Medical College.
+The couple has two daughters, Padini and Madhini.